Tributes pour in for businesswoman who was pushed in front of train in NYC

-Michelle Go: Tributes pour in for businesswoman who was pushed in front of train in chilling NYC subway attack
+Michelle Go: Tributes pour in for businesswoman pushed in front of train in chilling NYC subway attack

 The killing has raised concerns about anti-Asian hate crimes in the New York City

-Tributes from friends, colleagues, and neighbours poured in for Michelle Alyssa Go, a New York businesswoman who was shoved to death in front of a subway on Saturday.
+Tributes from friends, colleagues, and neighbours poured in for Michelle Alyssa Go, a New York businesswoman who was shoved in front of a subway to her death on Saturday.

 “She was incredibly smart,” her neighbour Olivia Henderson told the New York Times as she fought back tears.
 “She was just the person who did everything right.”

-An employee with Deloitte, Go, 40, was about to step onto a subway in Times Square when a 61-year-old homeless man pushed her on the tracks, according to the police.
-She died on the spot.
+An employee with Deloitte, 40-year-old Go was about to step onto a subway in Times Square when a 61-year-old homeless man pushed her on the tracks, according to police.
+She died on the scene.

 “This incident was unprovoked, and the victim does not appear to have had any interaction with the subject,” NYPD Police Commissioner Keechant Sewell said.